-UCAN issues monthly compensation to foster caregivers for providing foster care on the fourth Tuesday of each month.
-Those caregivers attending Saturday trainings, which are always scheduled for the Saturday preceding the fourth Tuesday, receive their board payment at the conclusion of training.
+UCAN issues monthly compensation to foster caregivers for providing foster care on the third Friday of of each month.
 This compensation is for the care provided in the previous calendar month.
 We received feedback that some of their communities' mail runs were delayed, so we continue to provide in-person, socially distanced options for reimbursement.
 During the FY22 planning period, foster caregivers requested that direct deposit be explored for their board checks to avoid unnecessary travel and contacts.
-We are taking this under advisement.
+During the FY23 planning period, we are researching and launching a pay card system at UCAN for various programs that will soon be explored with foster parents.
+We are scheduling a presentation with the foster caregivers to get their feedback first, before any additional considerations are made in this direction.